EnricCoding/EnricCoding/README.md

-- 👋 Barcelona.
-23 years old.
-Programming since 2018 mainly frontend.
-- 👀  Interested in Software, builing apps and projects.
-- Python, Angular, React, Javascript, PHP, Ionic
+Hello, I'm Enric, a Frontend Engineer passionate about Software and IT.
-- 📫 You can contact me for email: enricpaginasweb@gmail.com.
+📫 You can contact me for email: enricpaginasweb@gmail.com.